flutter/website/src/docs/cookbook/testing/integration/introduction.md

 Unit tests and widget tests are handy for testing individual classes, functions, or widgets.
-However, they generally don't test how individual pieces work together as a whole or capture the performance of an application running on a real device.
+However, they generally don't test how individual pieces work together as a whole, or capture the performance of an application running on a real device.
 These tasks are performed with *integration tests*.